Mike Hopkins (basketball): Syracuse

 Hopkins returned to Syracuse in 1995 and was primarily involved with recruiting and the development of guards.
 Hopkins played a large role in developing future NBA player Jason Hart and SU standout Allen Griffin.
 He has also been credited for recruiting Gerry McNamara and Billy Edelin.

 In May 2007, it was reported that Hopkins was picked to be Jim Boeheim's successor, even though there was no timetable for Boeheim to retire.
 However, in October, Athletic Director Daryl Gross refuted that story, saying that his quote was taken out of context.

 Away from Syracuse, Hopkins was the Court Coach for Team USA in 1998, 2000, 2001, 2010, and 2012.

 In March 2010, Hopkins' name surfaced in connection with the head coaching vacancy at Charlotte.
 Hopkins was reported to be a finalist for the Oregon State University head coaching vacancy in May 2014.

 On June 25, 2015, Hopkins was formally named Men's Basketball Head Coach-Designate by Syracuse University.

-Hopkins served as Head Coach during Jim Boeheim's controversial nine-game suspension from December 5, 2015, to January 5, 2016.
-Hopkins would later receive credit as coach for the nine games he served while Boeheim was suspended.
+Hopkins served as head coach during Jim Boeheim's controversial nine-game suspension from December 5, 2015, to January 5, 2016.
+Hopkins later received credit as coach for the nine games while Boeheim was suspended.

 Washington

-On March 19, 2017, it was announced that Hopkins had been hired as head basketball coach at the University of Washington for the 2017–18 season.
+On March 19, 2017, Hopkins was announced as head basketball coach at the University of Washington for the 2017–18 season.
 Hopkins signed a six-year deal worth $12.3 million.
-He will earn $1.8 million in his first year and an additional $100,000 each subsequent year of the deal.
+He earned $1.8 million in his first year and an additional $100,000 each subsequent year.

-Coach Hopkins earned the Pac-12's Coach of the Year award in each of his first two seasons at the University of Washington, while also leading the Huskies to a regular season conference title in the 2018–19 season.
+Coach Hopkins earned the Pac-12's Coach of the Year award in each of his first two seasons at the University of Washington, leading the Huskies to a regular -season conference title in the 2018–19 season.

-On March 8, 2024, the University of Washington announced that Hopkins would not be returning for the 2024–25 season.
-However he would finish the season with the Huskies.
+On March 8, 2024, the University of Washington announced Hopkins would not return for the 2024–25 season.

 Phoenix Suns

-On June 11, 2024, the Phoenix Suns were reported to have Hopkins sign up as a new assistant coach hiring under new head coach Mike Budenholzer's coaching staff.
-His addition to the team would be made official on August 6.
+On June 11, 2024, the Phoenix Suns hired Hopkins as an assistant under new head coach Mike Budenholzer.
+His addition was made official on August 6.

 New Orleans Pelicans

-On August 5, 2025, Hopkins was hired by the New Orleans Pelicans to serve as the team's head of player development / assistant coach under head coach Willie Green.
+On August 5, 2025, Hopkins was hired by the New Orleans Pelicans as the team's head of player development/assistant coach under head coach Willie Green.